Are you looking to explore the best National Parks in Michigan? Then this list is for you!

 River Raisin National Battlefield

-River Raisin National Battlefield Park aims at preserving the history of the battles that took place in the area in January 1813.
+River Raisin National Battlefield Park aims to preserve the history of the battles that took place in the area in January 1813.

 It also marked the greatest defeat for the US during the War of 1812.